Francis Picabia

-Francis Picabia ([fʁɑ̃sis pikabja]: born Francis-Marie Martinez de Picabia; 22 January 1879 – 30 November 1953) was a French avant-garde painter, poet and typographist.
+Francis Picabia ([fʁɑ̃sis pikabja]: born Francis-Marie Martinez de Picabia; 22 January 1879 – 30 November 1953) was a French avant-garde painter, writer, filmmaker, magazine publisher, poet, and typographist closely associated with Dada.

+When considering the many styles that Picabia painted in, observers have described his career as "shape-shifting" or "kaleidoscopic".
 After experimenting with Impressionism and Pointillism, Picabia became associated with Cubism.
 His highly abstract planar compositions were colourful and rich in contrasts.
-He was one of the early major figures of the Dada movement in the United States and in France.
+He was one of the early major figures of the Dada movement in the United States and in France before denouncing it in 1921.
 He was later briefly associated with Surrealism, but would soon turn his back on the art establishment.

-Biography

 Early life

 Francis Picabia was born in Paris of a French mother and a Cuban father of Spanish descent.
 Some sources would have his father as of aristocratic Spanish descent, whereas others consider him of non-aristocratic Spanish descent, from the region of Galicia.
 His birth year of 1879 coincided with the Spanish-Cuban Little War; and though Picabia was born in Paris, his father was involved in Cuban-French relations and would later serve as attaché at the Cuban legation in Paris (see the Treaty of 1898).
 The family ties to Cuba would be important in Picabia's life later on.

-The family was affluent, but not without tragedy.
-Picabia's mother died of tuberculosis when he was seven and her mother died soon after.
-He was raised by his father.
+The family was affluent, and both parents encouraged Picabia to pursue an art career.
+Picabia's mother died of tuberculosis when he was five, and he was raised by his father.

 Picabia's artistic ability was apparent from his youth.
 In 1894, he copied a collection of Spanish paintings that belonged to his grandfather, switching the copies for the originals and selling the originals to finance his stamp collection.
+A lifelong philanderer, Picabia eloped to Switzerland in 1897 with one of his mistresses, causing his father to briefly cut off contact with him.